Strix-nebulosa233/Regarding-the-knowledge-content-operational-procedures-and-effects-of-the-BOMB-LAB-experiment/README.md

 sudo apt-get install -y wget
 # Optional, for downloading files
 ```
-When setting debugging breakpoints, unexpected additional breakpoints were found.
+When setting debugging breakpoints, unexpected additional breakpoints were found(See the image below for details on "Set debugging breakpoint.").
 So the 'strings bomb' command was used to investigate.<br>